 spree_dev_tools gem that helps you write Spree-specific tests.

-This guide assumes you’ve completed all previous tutorials through Page Builder.
+This guide assumes you’ve completed all previous tutorials through API.
 You should have a complete

-Spree::Brand model with admin, storefront, and SEO features.Setup
+Spree::Brand model with admin features and API endpoints.Setup

 Writing Factories